BURES WAR SAVINGS ENTERTAINMENT

 Present:- Mr Deaves, E Hume, L Mills, W Morton, H Morton, G Lewis, A Creek,

-The meeting was convened at short notice so a representative could be nominated to sit on the Village Hall Committee.
-H Morton duly elected.
+The meeting was convened at short notice so a representative could be

 £256 raised so far.